 I met my partner on a working holiday in Japan.
 I am from England and he is from Australia so our home countries couldn’t be further apart.
 We wanted to be sensible about the whole thing and understood that it didn’t make sense for the relationship to continue after he had to return to Australia.

-So I continued travelling around Japan solo.
+So I continued traveling around Japan solo.
 We barely spoke all year but those pesky feelings didn’t go away.
 So once the year was over, I hopped on a plane and entered the Southern Hemisphere for the first but definitely not the last time in my life.

 I would be living in Romania for the following year, so logistically there was going to be a lot of work and distance between us.
 But if you have met the right person, then finding a way to make it work is a small sacrifice in the grand scheme of things.

 So, how do you know if you’ve met the right person?
+Look for these 9 signs.

 If you really want to know if you have met the right person, then leave.
 Go somewhere else for a month or two.